Matzo Makeover: Can The Bread Of Affliction Become A Snack Addiction?

 So, too, was the salting.
 In the early days, Albert would stand on a bucket and toss out the seasonings, but her small hands and short arms meant that there were often wide gaps in coverage, something we all know is a cracker-killer.
 Next, they used a planter bucket, but that clogged up.
 Rodriguez, worried that they would have to hand-salt every single sheet, scoured the Internet for solutions.
 His search uncovered an antiquated salter and an owner willing to loan it out for a test run.
 When it worked, Rodriguez hugged the machine, shed a tear and bought it for $8,000.

-With salt checked off the list, the pair had their matzo certified kosher — but not kosher for Passover, which requires that only Jewish people make the matzo, plus a few other unwieldy religious rules.
+With salt checked off the list, the pair had their matzo certified kosher — but not kosher for Passover, which requires that it be made in strictly regulated and monitored facilities.
 For Albert and Rodriguez, while it was important to get the boxes on the shelf in time for the Jewish holiday — the first night falls on April 10th — the goal of "The Matzo Project" isn't to become a staple for one week out of the year, but for all 52 of them.

 Getting matzo off the ground has been a unique challenge for the long-time friends, and along the way they've had some unexpected discoveries.
 "I feel more connected to my own background," says Rodriguez.